 At the start of 2018, there were about 70 independent craft breweries in Alberta, which rose to about 80 by mid-year.

 Eight new breweries opened in Edmonton, 14 in Calgary and about 13 outside the two cities.
-Plus, there has been lots of new developments within the Edmonton scene.
+Plus, there have been new developments within the Edmonton scene.

-- A new cluster of breweries — Sea Change, Omen and Analog — have sprung up south of Whyte Avenue near Alley Kat, one of the city's oldest breweries.
+- A new cluster of breweries — Sea Change, Omen and Analog — has sprung up south of Whyte Avenue near Alley Kat, one of the city's oldest breweries.

 - Blind Enthusiasm is brewing up new tastes for the new year, with a unique barrel-fermented style beer coming out of its new facility, called The Monolith.
 Another brewery, Polar Park, is now open for special events, after much work on the old Bee Bell Bakery building in Old Strathcona.
 Already, it has held five concerts on its top floor.